Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Jimmy Bowen & Clyde Brooks)

 Some folks once heralded Charlie Floyd as a neotrad roots-country dude, but I think that's mostly in contrast to the ever-increasing prefabness of Nashville around him...
 This album seems pretty by-the-numbers to me, disappointing even, with Floyd distinguishing himself on some tracks by employing a Springsteen-ish growl, though overall I'd say his vocals are fairly weak.
 While he pays homage to the greats (in ""By George, I'm Jonesin' ") the arrangements are pretty pedestrian, pitting his Keith Whitley-ish voice against the studio production that's more along the lines of what you'd hear on a Shenandoah or Alabama album.
-There were two chart entries from this one, "Good Girls Go to Heaven" and "I've Fallen in Love (And I Can't Get Up)" but I'd I'd go for the George Jones song, and another ballads that's paired up with it, "If It Wasn't For The Pain."
+There were two chart entries from this one, both back forties entries, "Good Girls Go to Heaven" and "I've Fallen in Love (And I Can't Get Up)."
+Personally I'd go for the George Jones song, and another ballads that's paired up with it, "If It Wasn't For The Pain."
 Otherwise, this is pretty skippable, though not bad.
 Apparently the album title, "Charlie's Nite Life," was also the name of a nightclub that Floyd owned in his home state of South Carolina.

 Charlie Floyd "Sounds Of Home" (Country Boy Records, 2010)